 One of the distinctive features of Christianity is its emphasis on a creed, a summary statement of faith.
-The term credo is often translated today as “I believe…” but it is important to remember that its literal meaning is, “I give my heart…” It is language of the heart, a profound expression of commitment, not simply a list of statements to which one gives intellectual assent.
-When the early church was being persecuted, commitment to the way of Christ was often dangerous, requiring real courage.
+The Latin term credo is often translated today as “I believe…” but it is important to remember that its literal meaning is, “I give my heart…” It is language of the heart, a profound expression of commitment, not simply a list of statements to which one gives intellectual assent.
+When the early church was being persecuted, commitment to the way of Christ was often dangerous, requiring true courage.

 Christians in the early church had to answer for themselves the question Christ asked his disciples, “Who do you say that I am?”
 In the councils of the early church, leaders met to come to a common mind about their faith.
 The Council of Nicaea, called by the Emperor Constantine in 325, was the most important of these early councils.
 In the previous centuries, some had proposed that Jesus Christ was not really human at all, but was God appearing to be human; others had proposed that he was not really divine, but only a human being.
 The early church rejected these views as it worked together to articulate its faith: that Jesus Christ was fully God and fully human.
 The council also worked to express the meaning of God as threefold, a trinity, encompassing three aspects or “persons”—the Father, the Son Jesus Christ, and the Holy Spirit.
-At Nicaea, the church articulated the complexity of the divine mystery: that the One God is the transcendent Creator, the fully human Christ, and the indwelling energy, fire, and breath of the Spirit.
+At Nicaea, the church articulated the complexity of the divine mystery: that the one God is the transcendent Creator, the fully human Christ, and the indwelling energy, fire, and breath of the Spirit.

-While the Apostles Creed and the Nicene Creed are the oldest and most universal creeds of the church, the process of articulating what it means to give one’s heart to Christ has continued to the present.
+While the Apostles’ Creed and the Nicene Creed are the oldest and most universal creeds of the church, the process of articulating what it means to give one’s heart to Christ has continued to the present.
 New creeds are written in each new era.
-For example, the United Church of Christ in the U.S.A., puts its belief in Christ this way: “In Jesus Christ, the man of Nazareth, our crucified and risen Lord, you have come to us and shared our common lot, conquering sin and death, and reconciling the world to yourself.”
+For example, the United Church of Christ in the U.S.A. puts its belief in Christ this way: “In Jesus Christ, the man of Nazareth, our crucified and risen Lord, you have come to us and shared our common lot, conquering sin and death, and reconciling the world to yourself.”
 In El Salvador, Christians affirm their faith in Christ, tested in the fires of economic and political struggle: “We believe in Christ, crucified again and again in the suffering of the poor…”

 Through the ages, there have been many doctrinal controversies, but the act of confessing one’s faith has remained constant.
 For Christians to say “I believe…” is not only an articulation of fundamental doctrines, but also a personal commitment to the way of Christ.